Jarred-Sumner/atbuild/README.md

 How is this different than [Prepack](https://prepack.io/)?

 Like AtBuild, Prepack inlines & prevaluates code.
-But, AtBuild lets you choose what code runs at runtime and what code runs at build-time, and use that to generate code.
+But, AtBuild lets you choose what code runs at runtime and what code runs at buildtime, and use that to generate code.
 Loops that conditionally add or remove runtime code are not possible with Prepack or with [`babel-plugin-codegen`](https://github.com/kentcdodds/babel-plugin-codegen).

 # Installation